rtyler/brokenco.de/_posts/2022-06-09-alc-day-five.md

 Roughly 275 miles ridden in the past four days and it's time for a rest day of only 43 miles. _Only_.
 The things cyclists say sometimes never cease to astound me.
-Day Five on AIDS/LifeCycle also has the honor of beinj Red Dress Day, a day which brings out make up, costumes, and of course dresses.
+Day Five on AIDS/LifeCycle also has the honor of being Red Dress Day, a day which brings out make up, costumes, and of course dresses.

 ---